BeshoyHindy/intellij-trial-reset/README.md

 3- your ide will get restarted and you can get 30 more days without a problem.

-if you enjoy start this repo so i keep it updated
+if you enjoyed, star this repo so i keep it updated